laksh-g/xrcapstone/week5.md

 - Seasoning and shakers!
 Salt, pepper, and parsley shakers are now available
 - Object information UI!
 Get temperature, salt levels, and more information about objects
+- New UI at the start of the game to join rooms and select your roles.
+- Voice chat implemented

 ## Bug Fixes